sap-tutorials/Tutorials/tutorials/cloudsdk-js-generator/cloudsdk-js-generator.md

 [ACCORDION-BEGIN [Step 5: ](Use OData client library to build request)]

+[OPTION BEGIN [TypeScript]]

 Time to test our custom OData client library.
 Let's build a request to retrieve first names and last names of all candidates that have applied to a position.
-The following example will be written in TypeScript, but as usual, just omit the types, if you prefer to work with JavaScript.

 Create a source file `get-candidates.ts` in the `src` directory and import the `Candidate` entity from the `sfo-data-service` module.